This blog may contain affiliate links. Read our disclosure policy for more info.

 Breakfast – Jam Cafe

-You’re going to need a hearty breakfast for your first day of exploring Vancouver, and there’s really no better place than Jam Cafe.
+You’re going to need a hearty breakfast for your first day of exploring Vancouver, and there’s really no better place for this than our local favorite, Jam Cafe.

-Their menu will make you feel like you’ve died and gone to brunch heaven.
+Their menu will make you feel like you’ve died and gone to brunch heaven, really!
 This place serves up southern-style comfort food galore.
-We’re talking pulled pork pancakes, peanut butter-smothered waffles, and fried chicken french toast.
+We’re talking pulled pork pancakes, peanut butter-smothered waffles, and fried chicken French toast.
 When I went, I ordered the Lavender Latte and a Buffalo Blue Eggs Benedict (the right way to start the morning!).

-Jam Cafe has two branches in Vancouver but the Yaletown one is the best.
-Plus, it’s conveniently located right downtown and you’ll get to check out Yaletown in the process.
+Jam Cafe has two branches in Vancouver, but we’ve found the Yaletown one to be the best.
+Plus, it’s conveniently located right downtown, and you’ll get to check out Yaletown in the process.
 It’s open from 8 am until 2:30 pm (or 3 pm on weekends), but we recommend getting there as early as possible.
-This place is incredibly popular, but it’s walk-in only so the early bird gets the jam!
+This place is incredibly popular, but it’s walk-in only, so the early bird gets the jam!

 Morning – Granville Island